-This page is a work in progress; it will have information and FAQ for ASL students who are interested in attending deaf events to socialize and to learn sign language.
+This page is a work in progress; it has information and FAQ for ASL students.

 If you are a student of ASL and you have a question, but you’re too shy to ask in person, feel free to email firstname.lastname@example.org and ask.
 We may post your question (and answer) here.
-Don’t worry, we won’t post your name.
+Don’t worry, your name won’t be posted.

-Below is a list of recommended books on deaf-related subjects, such as deaf community, deaf history, and deaf culture.
-More book titles will be added.
-Got a book you’d like to recommend or you were required to read?
+Below is a list of recommended books, websites, and media on deaf-related subjects, such as ASL, deaf community, deaf history, and deaf culture.
+More will be added.
+Got a book or website you’d like to recommend or you were required to read/use?
 Email email@example.com and we’ll add it to the list.

 The Deaf Community in America: History in the Making.
 By Melvia M. Nomeland.
 2011.
 Paperback and Kindle versions are available.
 ISBNs: 078646397X / 978-0786463978.
 Amazon | Ebay

 Note: If you’re taking deaf studies in college, you may be required to get this book.
 Much to our surprise, DeafCoffee.com is mentioned in it!
-Thanks to Emily for bringing this up.
+Thanks to Emily for mentioning this.

 For Hearing People Only.
 By Matthew S. Moore and Linda Levitan.
 Volumes 1 and 2.
 4th Edition, 2016.
 Only paperback is available.
 ASIN: B01LWVXRO6.
 Amazon | Ebay